 While the rise of AVs presents numerous benefits, some challenges and concerns must be addressed.
 These challenges include –

-Safety Concerns: Despite advancements, there have been accidents involving AVs.
-Ensuring the reliability and robustness of self-driving systems is crucial to prevent accidents and protect human lives.
+Despite advancements, there have been accidents involving AVs.
+Ensuring the reliability and robustness of self-driving systems is crucial to preventing accidents and protecting human lives.
 Determining liability in autonomous accidents poses legal and ethical challenges.

 That said, it’s no exaggeration to say that despite these critical challenges, AVs are all set to thrive in the transportation and logistics industry.
 Let’s quickly look at the future of AVs and their implications in the industry.